-Georgia Retina Surgery Center is one of the only surgery centers of its size in the country that provide exclusively retinal surgery.
-There are no other ocular or non-ocular procedures performed there, which are not related to the retina.
+Georgia Retina Surgery Center is one of the only surgery centers of its size in the country that provides exclusively retinal surgery.
+There are no other non-ocular procedures and no non-retina related ocular procedures performed here.
 You can be assured of the highest level of care since our staff and equipment is completely dedicated to this one specialty.

 Opened to Georgia Retina doctors and patients in 2010, Georgia Retina’s state-of-the-art Ambulatory Surgery Center is licensed by the state of Georgia and has achieved the highest level of accreditation — a three-year award by The American Association for Accreditation of Ambulatory Surgical Facilities, one of the nation’s foremost ASC authorities.

 Only Georgia Retina doctors and patients have access to our ASC, which gives our patients a more convenient experience.
 Our cutting-edge center provides a warm and personalized setting for your procedure and is also less expensive than a traditional hospital outpatient department.

 Ambulatory Surgery Center

 On the day of your procedure, you will be welcomed by Georgia Retina’s specially-trained staff, who already have your chart and know your history — reducing repetitive questions to answer and duplicate forms to fill out.